OrnitheMC/feather-mappings/README.md

 ## Usage
 To use feather-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/FabricMC/fabric-loom) and [ploceus](https://github.com/OrnitheMC/ploceus) Gradle plugins.
 See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.

-To obtain a deobfuscated Minecraft jar, [`py feather.py mapMcJarsToNamed <minecraft version>`](#mapMcJarsToNamed) will generate a jar named like `<minecraft version>-feather-gen2.jar`, which can be sent to a decompiler for deobfuscated code.
+To obtain a deobfuscated Minecraft jar, [`py feather.py mapMinecraftToNamed <minecraft version>`](#mapMinecraftToNamed) will generate a jar named like `<minecraft version>-feather-gen2.jar`, which can be sent to a decompiler for deobfuscated code.
-You can also directly generate a mapped jar and decompile the code using one of the following commands (no need to run the `mapNamedJar` task first):
+You can also directly generate a mapped jar and decompile the code using one of the following commands (no need to run the `mapMinecraftToNamed` task first):
-- CFR: `py feather.py decompileCFR <minecraft version>`
+- CFR: `py feather.py decompileWithCfr <minecraft version>`
-- Vineflower: `py feather.py decompileVineflower <minecraft version>`
+- Vineflower: `py feather.py decompileWithVineflower <minecraft version>`

 ## Contributing